mathaou/showcase/public/files/post1.md

     });
 ```

-I'm using [express.js](https://expressjs.com/)# for my web server, and signaling it to render my .pug files as HTML.
+I'm using [express.js](https://expressjs.com/)# for my webserver and signaling it to render my .pug files as HTML.
 That await right there is the crux of the whole operation.
 It outputs a list of inline HTML that I then shove into the home page as links to the individualized pages I render from the markdown.

 ```
     const generateHTML = () => {